alexmohr/worf/README.md

 Worf is yet another style launcher, heavily inspired by wofi, rofi and walker.
 Worf is written in Rust on top of GTK4.

-It aims to be a drop in replacement for wofi in most part, so it is (almost) compatible with its configuration and css files.
-See below for differences
+It started out as a drop in replacement for wofi, so styles and config in most part (should) be compatible, with a few exception documented below.
+Worf has more features than wofi though, so there won't be 100% compatibility.

+It supports various modes:
+* Math
+* DRun
+* File
+* Ssh
+* // WebSearch
+* // Emoji
+* // Run
+* Auto

+Auto mode tries to detect the desired mode automatically, i.e. `ssh`, `?` (for web search), `emoji`, `/` or `~` (for file).

 ## Not finished
 * [ ] run